 Adrian Monk: Can't prove anything without that envelope!
 [He, Natalie and Kendra run out of the trailer]

-In "Mr. Monk Buys a House", Monk and Natalie get to share another silent one when they notice a bloody awl on "Honest" Jake's tool belt, just long enough to realize what he's really been up to... at which point they turn to see Jake pointing a pistol at them:
+- In "Mr. Monk Buys a House", Monk and Natalie get to share another silent one when they notice a bloody awl on "Honest" Jake's tool belt, just long enough to realize that he murdered Cassie Drake and is actually looking for Joseph Moody's robbery money... at which point they turn to see Jake pointing a pistol at them: